NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/source/source.md

 Supported file types such as `.pdf`, `.pptx`, `.docx`, `.xlsx`, `.csv`, `.txt`, `.md`, `.wav`, `.png`, `.jpg`, and `.zip` archives can be browsed and uploaded.
 Multiple files can be uploaded to the same source.

+Users may upload multiple files by selecting a file, then clicking ">" and continuing to do so until all the desired files are added to the source.

-After selecting files, the Save + Exit button can be clicked to process the documents and return to the source view.
+After selecting the complete set of files, the Save + Exit button can be clicked to process the documents and return to the source view.

 #### 4.1.1 Parsing configuration
 The **Configure (⚙️)** icon can be clicked from the upload screen to control how documents are parsed and indexed.